rouseguy/intro2stats/README.md

 * A simple linear regression model

 ## Prerequisites
 * Basics of Python.
-User should know how to write functions; read in a text file(csv, txt, fwf) and parse them; conditional and looping constructs; using standard libraries like os, sys
+User should know how to write functions; read in a text file(csv, txt, fwf) and parse them; conditional and looping constructs; using standard libraries like os, sys; lists, list comprehension, dictionaries
 * It is good to know basics of the following:
     * Numpy
     * Scipy